Wilfred/wilfred.github.com/_posts/2015-08-22-writing-an-optimising-bf-compiler.markdown

     [-]++

+## Redundant Code Elimination

+bfc can also remove code that it can prove has no effect.

+We already know that `[-]+` is setting the current cell to a constant value.
+Repeated instances of this will clobber the previous value.
+For example, in the code:

+    [-]+++[-]++[-]+

+is setting the same cell three times.
+We can replace this with just `[-]+`.

-Finally, we can exploit I/O to remove dead code. `,` reads a byte from stdin, and stores it in the current cell.
+I/O can also clobber values, making previous instructions redundant. `,` reads a byte from stdin, and stores it in the current cell.
 As a result, the following snippets can all be reduced to just `,`:

     +,
     -,
     [-]+,

-The only side effects possible in a BF program are reading, writing and infinite loops.
-We can exploit this to remove any commands after the last side effect.
-For example, we convert `whatever.<>+-` to simply `whatever.`.
+Instructions at the end of a program also be redundant.
+The only possible side effects in a BF program are reading, writing and infinite loops.
+If we can prove the final instructions have no observable side effects, we remove them.
+For example:

-TODO: is I/O really dead, or is there a different term?
+    foo.<[-]+>

+This can be reduced to just `foo.`

+bfc assumes that all cell access are in bounds (between 0 and 30,000).
+As a result, the program `<+` is optimised away by this, so it will not throw an error.

 ## Testing Optimisations